Orion Office REIT, Fair Value Measures

-As part of the Company’s impairment review procedures, net real estate assets representing two properties were deemed to be impaired resulting in impairment charges of $1.6 million during the three months ended March 31, 2022 that relate to adjustments to expected sales prices for certain non-core assets which have been identified by management for potential sale or management determined would not be re-leased by the existing tenant.
+As part of the Company’s impairment review procedures, net real estate assets representing ten properties were deemed to be impaired resulting in impairment charges of $54.2 million during the nine months ended September 30, 2022, that relate to adjustments to expected sales prices for certain non-core assets which have been identified by management for potential sale or management determined would not be re-leased by the existing tenant.

 The Company estimates fair values using Level 2 and Level 3 inputs and uses a combined income and market approach, specifically using discounted cash flow analysis and/or recent comparable sales transactions.
 The evaluation of real estate assets for potential impairment requires the Company’s management to exercise significant judgment and make certain key assumptions, including the following: (1) capitalization rate; (2) discount rates; (3) number of years the property will be held; (4) property operating expenses; and (5) re-leasing assumptions including number of months to re-lease, market rental revenue and required tenant improvements.
 There are inherent uncertainties in making these estimates such as market conditions and performance and sustainability of the Company’s tenants.
-For the Company’s impairment tests for the real estate assets during the quarter ended March 31, 2022, the fair value measurement for its impaired properties was determined by applying a sales price based on market data and two impaired properties by applying a discount rate of 8.5% and capitalization rate of 8.0%.
+For the Company’s impairment tests for the real estate assets during the nine months ended September 30, 2022, the fair value measurement for eight impaired properties was determined by applying an estimated sales price based on market data and two impaired properties by applying a discount rate of 8.5% and capitalization rate of 8.0%.
 During the nine months ended September 30, 2022, impairment charges of $44.0 million were recorded for held and used properties, $1.6 million for held for sale properties, and $8.6 million for disposed properties.

 Real Estate and Other Investments – Separation Fair Value Assessment – Following the Mergers, Realty Income performed a purchase price allocation assessing the value of the assets acquired and liabilities assumed at the date of acquisition of VEREIT.
 The assessment of fair value is preliminary and is based on information that was available to Realty Income management at the time the consolidated and combined statements were prepared.
 Measurement period adjustments, if any, will be recorded in the period in which they are determined, as if they had been completed at the acquisition date.
 The finalization of Realty Income’s purchase accounting assessment could result in changes in the valuation of real estate assets and liabilities up to one year after the date of the Mergers, and these changes could be material.